-- Combination of essay, quantitative questions, and multiple-choice questions, - · Open book, open laptop, and Internet use is permitted, - · The test is conducted online, - The exam may be taken at the time and location of the student's choice during the scheduled exam window, and - The exam is open for a week to give the student ample opportunity to find time to take the exam.
-Once the exam is started, it must be completed within the 3-hour time limit. - b) Research Review Exam.
+- Combination of essay, quantitative questions, and multiple-choice questions, - Open book, open laptop, and Internet use is permitted, - The test is conducted online, - The exam may be taken at the time and location of the student's choice during the scheduled exam window, and b) Research Review Exam.
 After the Committee has approved the request from the student to take the Qualifying Exam, the student will suggest in writing to the Committee Chair a topic that he/she would like to review for the Research section of the Qualifying Exam.
 Preferably, this topic should be related to the research the student is intending to pursue for his/her dissertation, but should not describe the student's current or proposed research project in any detail.
 The Qualifying Exam Committee will make the final decision on the topic assigned to each student.
 Students will be given at least four weeks to write a critical review of the topic.
-The review paper is to discuss the relevance of the topic to space resources, its current state in the field, and possible extensions of research in that area. - c) Oral Exam.
-Once the Written and Research exams are completed, an Oral Exam will be conducted by members of the PhD Exam Committee and the student's advisor.
-The Committee will specify the exam format in advance.
-The Oral Exam is structured as follows: - It lasts between 90 and 120 minutes, - · It is conducted in a synchronous videoconference, - It starts with a 15-20 minute presentation on the Research Paper delivered by the student, - It continues with 15-20 minutes of questions from faculty regarding the Research Paper, and - The rest of the time consists of open-ended questions from faculty on any topic in space resources.
+The review paper is to discuss the relevance of the topic to space resources, its current state in the field, and possible extensions of research in that area.